Contribution Margin in SaaS

-Bill.com and SumoLogic recently went public.
+Bill.com, SumoLogic, and Confluent are public SaaS companies with excellent customer performance.
 In their prospectus’, each of these companies was generous enough to share beautiful contribution margin data.
-Specifically, Bill.com shows the contribution margin of customers acquired in 2017 and SumoLogic does it for customers acquired in 2018.
+Specifically, Bill.com shows the contribution margin of customers acquired in 2017, and SumoLogic and Confluent do it for customers acquired in 2018.
 It’s a very nice illustration of the first three years of a SaaS customer in a healthy SaaS business.
 The charts are below.
 Commentary follows.

 The definition.
 Contribution is generally defined as the aggregate ARR from an annual cohort at the end of a given fiscal year, less the estimated associated cost of revenue and estimated allocated sales and marketing expense.

 In the first year, your margin is -100%.
 Generally speaking, the first year of any customer in a SaaS business is an unprofitable one.
 That’s because the sales & marketing expense to acquire the customer is incurred in year 1.
 As you can see for Bill.com, for fiscal 2017, the 2017 Cohort represented $6.7 million in revenue billed to these customers, $11.8 million in sales and marketing costs to acquire these customers, and $2.3 million of cost of sales representing a computed contribution margin of -108%.